cypress-io/cypress-workshop-ci/slides/circleci/README.md

 +++
 ### TODO: Set the project to record

-Look up the record option at [github.com/cypress-io/circleci-orb](https://github.com/cypress-io/circleci-orb)
+Look up the record option at [github.com/cypress-io/circleci-orb](https://github.com/cypress-io/circleci-orb).
+Answer ⏬

 **Bonus:** add tag to separate the recorded runs from CircleCI from other CIs
 +++